G-symmetric spectra, semistability and the multiplicative norm: Stable model structures

+This section examines the behavior of $G^{\U}$-stable equivalences with respect to certain constructions.
+First we need a definition:

-For the following we first need the following definition: \begin{Def}[$h$-cofibrations] A map $i:X\to Y$ of $G$-symmetric spectra of spaces is called an \emph{$h$-cofibration} if it satisfies the homotopy extension property, i.e., if for every map $f:Y\to Z$ and every homotopy $H:[0,1]_+\wedge X\to Z$ such that $H_{|\{0\}_+\wedge X}=f\circ i$, there exists a homotopy $\widetilde{H}:[0,1]_+\wedge Y\to Z$ with $\widetilde{H}\circ ([0,1]_+\wedge i)=H$ and $\widetilde{H}_{|\{0\}_+\wedge Y}=f$. \end{Def} This property is equivalent to the inclusion $([0,1]_+\wedge X)\cup_{\{0\}_+\wedge X}Y\to [0,1]_+\wedge Y$ having a retraction, and so it follows that any functor preserving pushouts and the smash product with the interval also preserves $h$-cofibrations.
+\begin{Def}[$h$-cofibrations] A map $i:X\to Y$ of $G$-symmetric spectra of spaces is called an \emph{$h$-cofibration} if it satisfies the homotopy extension property. \end{Def} This property is equivalent to the inclusion $([0,1]_+\wedge X)\cup_{\{0\}_+\wedge X}Y\to [0,1]_+\wedge Y$ having a retraction, and so it follows that any functor preserving pushouts and the smash product with the interval also preserves $h$-cofibrations.
 In particular, this holds for smashing with any $G$-symmetric spectrum.
 Furthermore, the pushout of an $h$-cofibration along an arbitrary map is again an $h$-cofibration, and so is the (transfinite) composition of $h$-cofibrations.
-Since it is easily checked that the generating $G$-flat cofibrations (Equation \ref{eq:gencofflat}) are $h$-cofibrations, this implies that any $G$-flat cofibration (and hence also any $G^{\U}$-projective cofibration) is an $h$-cofibration. \begin{Prop} Let be a pushout diagram of $G$-symmetric spectra of spaces with $i$ an $h$-cofibration.
-Then we have: \begin{enumerate}[(i)] \item If $i$ is a $G^{\U}$-stable equivalence, then so is $j$. \item If $f$ is a $G^{\U}$-stable equivalence, then so is $g$. \end{enumerate} \end{Prop} In fact the condition that $i$ is an $h$-cofibration can be weakened to every level $i(M)$ for $M\subseteq \U$ being an $h$-cofibration of based $G$-spaces.
-In particular, geometrically realizing a map of $G$-symmetric spectra of simplicial sets which is levelwise injective gives such a map.
-There is also a dual statement in the case where the diagram is a pullback and $j$ a $G^{\U}$-projective level fibration.
-Moreover, analogous statements for $G$-symmetric spectra of simplicial sets can be obtained by applying the topological one to their geometric realization. \begin{proof} $(i)$: If $i$ is a $G^{\U}$-stable equivalence, then its cone is $G^{\U}$-stably contractible by Proposition \ref{prop:cone}.
-Since $i$ is also an $h$-cofibration, the cone is $G^{\U}$-level equivalent to the quotient $X/A$, which in turn is isomorphic to the quotient $Y/B$.
-Hence, the latter is also $G^{\U}$-stably contractible and so is the cone $C(j)$, since $j$ is an $h$-cofibration.
-Applying Proposition \ref{prop:cone} once more gives that $j$ is a $G^{\U}$-stable equivalence.

-$(ii)$: We know that the cone of $f$ is $G^{\U}$-stably contractible and hence it suffices to show that the map $C(f)\to C(g)$ is a $G^{\U}$-stable equivalence.
-This in turn can be checked by looking at its mapping cone, which is isomorphic to the mapping cone of the map $C(i)\to C(j)$.
-But since $i$ and $j$ are $h$-cofibrations, these cones are $G^{\U}$-level equivalent to the quotients, between which the induced map is an isomorphism.
-This finishes the proof. \end{proof}
+Since it is easily checked that the generating $G$-flat cofibrations (Equation \ref{eq:gencofflat}) are $h$-cofibrations, this implies that any $G$-flat cofibration (and hence also any $G^{\U}$-projective cofibration) is an $h$-cofibration.